 - Monster G3 Lat Pulldown Seat Attachment: The Monster G3 is the only unit with a dedicated lat pulldown seat attachment, as opposed to just a knee pad/leg holder.
 If you love training lats and want to do lat pulldowns, you should strongly consider this attachment.
 While it’s the most convenient way to do lat pulldowns on the G3, it’s not the only way.
 There’s a creative way to use the G3 Stabilizer Bar (discussed below) for that purpose.

 - Monster G3 Stabilizer Bar: This is an adjustable height/depth steel tube with a roller pad on the end.
 You position it as needed to stabilize your body in position that allow you to achieve better performance on cable exercises.
 A secondary use is to position it to hold your thighs down against a bench when doing lat pulldowns in the center of the rack.
 I rank this attachment as my #2 priority, right behind the leg press attachment.

 - Monster G3 Straight Chin Up Bars: This includes a fat bar (50mm) and a skinny a bar (32mm).
 Note that you can only have one installed.
 And you’d have to remove the multi-grip chin up bar that comes standard.
-Some people buy these because they have low ceilings and can’t do full range of motion with the default chin up bar without bumping their head (note: you could work around this by installing default multi-grip bar upside down).
+Some people buy these because they have low ceilings and can’t do full range of motion with the default chin up bar without bumping their head.
 The other reason to get the straight chin up bars is if you just prefer a straight bar, or if you want to work on improving your grip with a fat bar.